shinchu/samplestrings/README.md

-# samplestrings
+# Sample Strings

-Collection of words and sentences
+A collection of words that is useful to testing Japanese fonts.